deSyncLabs/scroll-open/apps/docs/docs/overview.md

 ## Overview

-deSync is a zero-interest lending protocol built on Scroll that provides unlocks lucrative yield on for lenders while allowing borrowers to borrow at 0% interest.
+deSync is a zero-interest lending protocol built on Scroll that unlocks lucrative yield for lenders while allowing borrowers to borrow at 0% interest.

 deSync's lending protocol, provides a crypto-native, scalable solution for yield generation achieved by delta-hedging Bitcoin, Ethereum and USDC spot assets using perpetual futures contracts.